Contents

 There are also many types of Jellyfish on display, and it’s amazing to watch them move through the water.

-The most impressive part is the huge tanks that house the sharks, turtles and stingrays among smaller fish.
-There are many viewing windows as well as a tunnel to see these huge creatures glide past or even over the top of you.
+The most impressive part is the huge tanks that house the sharks, turtles, stingrays, and smaller fish.
+There are many viewing windows and a tunnel to see these huge creatures glide past or even over the top of you.

 Check their website here for updated hours on the day you are visiting.

-If you want to visit the Sea Life Aquarium, these are the following prices as of March 2024.
-You can book through their website with these online prices.
+If you want to visit the Sea Life Aquarium, you can book through their website, which also has multi-attraction prices.

 Shrek’s Adventure